Diagnosing Arteriovenous Malformations at Cleveland Clinic

 Locations

-Our healthcare providers see patients at convenient locations throughout Northeast Ohio and London.
+Our healthcare providers see patients at convenient locations throughout Ohio and Florida.

-Our experts use different therapies to treat arteriovenous malformation.
-Brain surgery (craniotomy) and gamma knife radiosurgery can cure AVM, but some complex arteriovenous malformations must be shrunk prior to surgery.
-Based on your specific needs, we might recommend a combination of treatments, such as:
+Our cerebrovascular experts use a range of therapies to treat arteriovenous malformations.
+Depending on your specific needs, we might recommend one or a combination of treatments, including:

-Sometimes surgery is what’s needed to get rid of the AVM.
+Sometimes, open surgery is needed to get rid of the AVM.
 If so, Cleveland Clinic neurosurgeons will do a craniotomy.
-They remove a piece of your skull to get to the problem blood vessels and remove and eliminate them.
-Then they redirect blood flow to the healthy vessels before closing your skull.
+They’ll make an opening in your skull to get to the problem blood vessels and remove them.
+This redirects blood flow to the healthy vessels before they close your skull and scalp.

 Emergency Treatment for Arteriovenous Malformation

-The cerebrovascular experts at Cleveland Clinic treat ruptured and bleeding arteriovenous malformations precisely and quickly to give you the best chance of recovery.
-Our stroke rehabilitation services help you recover lost function so you can stay independent.
+The cerebrovascular providers at Cleveland Clinic treat ruptured and bleeding arteriovenous malformations precisely and quickly to give you the best chance of recovery.
+Our stroke rehabilitation services help you recover lost function, so you can stay independent.

 Appointments